||ES 771 Lab Exercise|

 IMAGING RADAR OVERVIEW

-Students should utilize the textbook (RSE), lecture 7, and other sources in order to answer the following questions and to supply requested information.
+Students should utilize lecture 7 and FRS Chap.
+3 in order to answer the following questions and to supply requested information.
 You may include diagrams or calculations for some answers.

 - 3. What factor controls the azimuth resolution in an imaging radar system?
 What technique is utilized to improve azimuth resolution?

 - 4. Radar images are "pictures" of microwave backscatter (reflection) from ground surfaces and objects.
 Briefly describe the following kinds of radar signatures, and give examples of objects that would create such backscatter.